A backend for ZODB that stores pickles in a relational database.

 - Specifies which Python memcache module to use.
 The default is “relstorage.pylibmc_wrapper”, which requires pylibmc.
 An alternative module is “memcache”, a pure Python module.
 If you use the memcache module, use at least version 1.47.
 This option has no effect unless cache-servers is set.

 - The prefix for all keys in the cache.
 All clients using a database should use the same cache-prefix.
-Defaults to the database name.
-(For example, in PostgreSQL, the database name is determined by executing SELECT current_database().)
-Set this if you have multiple databases with the same name.
+Use this if you use a single cache for multiple databases.

 - RelStorage caches pickled objects in memory, similar to a ZEO cache.
-The “local” cache is shared between threads.
+This cache is shared between threads.
 This option configures the approximate maximum amount of memory the cache should consume, in megabytes.
 It defaults to 10.
 Set to 0 to disable the in-memory cache.

 - This is an advanced option.
 RelStorage uses a system of checkpoints to improve the cache hit rate.
 This option configures how many objects should be stored before creating a new checkpoint.
 The default is 10000.